Innovative Policies for Sustainable UrbaN TrANsportation

 IP-SUNTAN falls under the ERA-NET Cofund Smart Cities and Communities (ENSCC).
 ENSCC was established by the Joint Programming Initiative (JPI) Urban Europe and the Smart Cities Member States Initiative (SC MSI) in order to initiate a transnational joint call for RDI (Research Development and Innovation) proposals addressing new solutions in the urban field, and demonstrating the feasibility of their implementation.
 ENSCC is supported by the European Commission and funded under the Horizon 2020 ERA-NET Cofund scheme.
 Also SURF (Smart Urban Regions of the Future), which is part of VerDuS (Verbinden van Duurzame Steden - Connecting Sustainable Cities) is involved in sponsoring IP-SUNTAN.
 More information

-At the JPI Urban Europe Projects Meeting II in Amsterdam on April 14th, 2016, a poster presentation was given by principal investigator Erik Verhoef.
+- At the JPI Urban Europe Projects Meeting II in Amsterdam, a poster presentation was given by principal investigator Erik Verhoef (14 April, 2016).